-A big part of the home building process is forming a budget.
+A big part of the home-building process is forming a budget.
 Understand your finances so that you build a home that you can keep.
 Include the costs for the:

-- Estimated mortgage
+- Estimated Mortgage

 - Home maintenance

 Builders need the budget.
 It helps them set realistic expectations.
-They look at your plans, estimate the cost to build your house and see if they can make your budget work.
+They look at your plans, estimate the cost to build your house, and see if they can make your budget work.

 2. Get a Piece of Property

 You can’t build a house unless you’ve got the property.
 It can be on unplatted land.
 It can be a lot in an existing neighborhood.
-Doing this before you approach a builder helps move the home building process along.
+Doing this before you approach a builder helps move the home-building process along.
 Having the land in place gives the builder more of an idea of the scope of the project.

 3. Get a Set of House Plans

 The home builder will need a set of house plans.
 Some custom home builders have designers who help plan home designs.
 Other builders need you to provide house plans.
 It’s best that you know what you want.
 Know what architectural style you want.
 Decide on a floor plan.
-Have an idea on amenities and finishing touches.
+Have an idea of amenities and finishing touches.

-Why is an important first step?
+Why is it an important first step?
 You get a plan that fits your budget.
 Builders use the plans to set the price for materials, labor costs, and other expenses.